-All employees have a duty to report any known or suspected violation of this Code to the Head of Compliance Department, including any violation of laws, rules, regulations or policies that apply to the Company.
+All employees have a duty to report any known or suspected violation of this Code to the Head of Risk Management Department, including any violation of laws, rules, regulations or policies that apply to the Company.
 Reporting a known or suspected violation of this Code by others will not be considered an act of disloyalty, but an action to safeguard the reputation and integrity of the Company and its employees.

-If an employee knows of or suspects a violation of this Code, it is such employee's responsibility to immediately report the violation to the Head of Compliance Department, who will work with the employee to investigate his/her concern.
+If an employee knows of or suspects a violation of this Code, it is such employee's responsibility to immediately report the violation to the Head of Risk Management Department, who will work with the employee to investigate his/her concern.
 All questions and reports of known or suspected violations of this Code will be treated with sensitivity and discretion.
-The Head of Compliance Department and the Company will protect the employee's confidentiality to the extent possible, consistent with the law and the Company's need to investigate the employee's concern.
+The Head of Risk Management Department and the Company will protect the employee's confidentiality to the extent possible, consistent with the law and the Company's need to investigate the employee's concern.
+However, employees who make false reports might be punished in accordance with relevant laws and regulations and the Group's regulations.
+If an employee reports a violation and such employee is somewhat involved in such violation, the fact that such employee has reported such violation will be taken into account when such violation is dealt with.